Jaguar XJS: Facelift (1991–1996)

-In April 1994, substantial revisions were made to the 4.0-litre AJ6 engine and it was given a new name of AJ16, now equipped with coil-on-plug ignition.
-In 1995, the final specification changes were made and the car was referred to as the Celebration model to celebrate the 60th year of Jaguar Cars.
-Celebration cars feature diamond turned wheels, Jaguar embossed seats and a wooden steering wheel.
+In April 1994, substantial revisions were made to the 4.0-litre AJ6 engine, which was now equipped with coil-on-plug ignition and given the new code name AJ16.
+In 1995, the final specification changes were made and the car was referred to as the Celebration model, to celebrate the 60th year of Jaguar Cars.
+Celebration cars feature diamond turned wheels, Jaguar embossed seats, and a wooden steering wheel.

-The XJS was discontinued in 1996, after 21 years in production, superseded by the XK8.
+The XJS was discontinued in 1996, after 21 years in production, superseded by the XK8, which continued to use a modified version of the XJS platform until 2005.